nirajku103/aws-practice-questions/IAM/README.md

 Enable CloudTrail: Tracks all IAM API activities.

-AWS Config: Monitors changes in IAM roles, users, and policies.

 Command:
-aws cloudtrail lookup-events --lookup-attributes AttributeKey=EventName,AttributeValue=CreateUser
+``aws cloudtrail lookup-events --lookup-attributes AttributeKey=EventName,AttributeValue=CreateUser``

 Q16.
 How Would You Restrict an IAM Role to Access S3 Only If MFA Is Enabled and the Request Comes from a Specific VPC?

+We can use an IAM policy with conditions based on both MFA authentication and VPC conditions

 Policy:
 {